 After you optimize your web presence, consider ramping up your plastic surgery marketing with paid ads.
 Paid ads appear above organic listings for selected keywords on search engines and in people’s social media feeds even if they are not yet following your account.

-Purchasing plastic surgery ads on search engines or social media channels helps put your practice in the spotlight — especially if you live in a competitive market.
+Purchasing plastic surgery ads on search engines or social media channels helps put your practice in the spotlight — especially if you live in a competitive market for plastic surgeons.
 Not only will you increase traffic to your website, but you can target your ads to reach people who are searching for your services and live in your area, increasing the potential for prospective patients to land on your site.

 Content marketing — or driving potential interest in a product or service through the creation of valuable content — is an integral part of marketing plastic surgery.
 The more quality content on your site, the higher your chances of appearing on searches on Google.
 Think of it as casting a wider net.

-People who are seeking more information on plastic surgery procedures and are willing to give you their contact information are more likely to become patients than people who just happen to stumble across your content.
+People who are seeking more information on local plastic surgeons and plastic surgery procedures and are willing to give you their contact information are more likely to become patients than people who just happen to stumble across your content.

 Consider including an online form on your site to collect contact information for prospective patients who are interested in requesting an appointment or consultation.
 This will provide you with an audience of engaged users you can target with an email campaign, offers, or other marketing plastic surgery tactics.